Np874FHV/bistromatic/README.md

 - Fast power: `a ^ 5 = a * ((a ^ 2) ^ 2)`

 - No more than one number allocation by operation.
 The usual division was the hardest function to implement.
-How to compute `13.78 / 4458.455455 = a / b` efficienly?
+How to compute `13.78 / 4458.455455 = a / b` effectively?

 Consider `n` the length of the base.
 I implemented a function that tests if `b * n ^ (-i) > a`.
 If it is true, then substract `b * n ^ (-i)` to the result, without creating any temporary number.
 The brute-force solution was, in the previous example, to do